Spot-flanked gallinule: Taxonomy

-Order Gruiformes is one of the many taxonomic classifications that possesses very little chromosomal information; of its 189 species, only 30 have had their chromosomes studied.
+Order Gruiformes is one of the many taxonomic classifications that possess very little chromosomal information; of its 189 species, only 30 have had their chromosomes studied.

 The spot-flanked gallinule is currently, and commonly, classified as a member of the family Rallidae, genus Porphyriops, however, it possesses a unique set of chromosomes, making it different from other Rallidae members with a W chromosome that is larger than its Z chromosome.
 Previous research dictated that this difference meant it belonged in genus Porphyrio but recent research on chromosomal data has shown very few similarities to P. porphyrio and instead, closely related to Gallinula chloropus, describing the spot-flanked gallinule into genus Gallinula.
 Its binomial nomenclature remains as Porphyriops melanops until further research is made.

 The spot-flanked gallinule currently has three confirmed subspecies, two of which are often referred to as P. melanops as they inhabit connected territories across South America while the third subspecies is isolated in small populations within Colombia.